mattbratt/pc_ships/README.md

   <img src="https://github.com/mattbratt/pc_ships/blob/main/images/pc_ships_config.png" alt="Config Screenshot" width="400">
 </div>

-Stick with the defaults for simplicity, or tweak them—like selecting all statuses instead of just "In Port" and "Confirmed."
-Here's what the statuses mean:
+Stick with the defaults for simplicity, or customize them—such as selecting all statuses instead of just "In Port" and "Confirmed."
+Here’s what each status means:

 - **In Port**: Ships currently docked at a berth.
 - **Confirmed**: Ships with validated arrivals.